Intercoin-Developer/InterCoin/README.md

 in the world.
 InterCoin uses peer-to-peer technology to operate with no central
 authority: managing transactions and issuing coins are carried out collectively by the network.
 InterCoin is the name of the open source software which enables the use of this coin.
-Intercoin is based on Bitcoin's source code.
+Intercoin is mainly based on Bitcoin's source code and was released on December 24th 2019.

 Blockchain
 ----------